genlovbrouwer/customer-churn-analysis/README.md

 *Tenure columns represent customer tenure groups in months.*

-### Business Recommendations
+### Descriptive Business Recommendations

-1. **Target the highest-risk segment directly**
+1. **Target the highest-risk descriptive segment directly**

-    The single most actionable finding in the dataset is that customers on month-to-month contracts using fiber optic service in their first year churn at **70.2%**.
+   The single most actionable descriptive finding is that customers on month-to-month contracts using fiber optic service in their first year churn at **70.2%**.
 This segment combines the three strongest churn drivers simultaneously and should be the immediate focus of targeted retention campaigns and deeper root-cause investigation.

 2. **Prioritise first-year retention**